microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 }
 ```

-If `resolveTypeReferenceName` fails to find a type, then the code
+Because `resolveTypeReferenceName` fails to find a type named `FOO`,
-calls it again looking for a value.
-Then it passes the resulting symbol
+the code makes a second calls looking for a value named `FOO`, which
+is found.
+Then it passes the `FOO` symbol to
-to `getTypeReferenceType`:
+`getTypeReferenceType`, whose code looks a bit like this:

 ``` ts
 if (symbol === unknownSymbol) {